 Small Rooms are indeed tiny, but great for solo travellers or short stays.
 Note that Arnold’s (10) glass bathroom walls are best for those with nothing to hide while Willoughby’s (15) low ceilings could get claustrophobic for taller guests.

-Ensuite bathrooms have REN products, and ours was dominated by an enormous bathtub.
-Be warned though: in this hotel, 'ensuite' can mean on the edge of the room and open-plan - so you may find your shower is actually in the bedroom!
+Be warned though: here, 'ensuite' can mean open-plan - so you may find your shower is actually in the bedroom!

 Babies (0-1 years)

-Both Luxury Suites (rooms 4 and 5) have a daybed that can be made up for children.
-The Superior Twin/Double rooms all have space for an extra bed or a baby cot.
+The two Luxury Suites (Goring and Mansfield) each have a double bedroom and adjoining single bedroom.
+The Superior Rooms have space for an extra bed or a baby cot.